Teams-Motion/Todo_app/README.md

 # Todo_app
-This is a Todo app, where users can schedule their task and also get notifications.
+This is a Todo app.
+Users can schedule their task and also get notifications.